mirandaescobar/mirandaescobar/README.md

 # Hey I'm Miranda!
-##  Here is Some info About me
+##  Here are 3 facts about me
 -I am a student at Lane Tech Highschool🏫

--I am the oldest sister of three sister girls
+-I am the oldest sister of three girls

--
+-I am Left-handed